 If a car is stopped in a lane of traffic due to a vehicle malfunction, it’s reasonable to consider that running into them is possible.
 Even if they have their hazard lights on, it’s easy to hit a car that’s at a standstill on a busy highway.
 You might be coming around a bend and not see them until it’s too late, or maybe the driver ahead of you – who can see the car’s hazards while you can’t – suddenly swerves around a stopped car, leaving you without sufficient time to brake or move.

 Even if the car has pulled over onto the shoulder, you may not be at fault.
 A lot of highway shoulders are too small for a car, leaving the stalled car sticking out into traffic.
+And if the stalled car does not have their hazard lights on, this is a good defense on your part – especially if the collision happened at night.

 4. They’re Driving Recklessly